A migration should be invisible.

 Preparation

-Migrations that go sideways usually lack one thing: clear ownership.
-Assign a project owner for decisions and planning, a technical lead for the checks, an operations manager for contracts, DNS, and notice periods, and a client contact for communication.
+Assign a project owner for decisions and planning, a technical lead for the checks, and a point of contact for communication.
 Smaller team?
-One person can wear multiple hats - just make sure every hat has a name on it.
+One person takes on multiple roles - as long as it's clear who does what.

-Who controls your DNS?
+Who manages your DNS?
 Where do the records live?
-Do you have the credentials, or does a former colleague?
-It sounds trivial until you're staring at a login screen at 11 PM with nobody who knows the password.
-DNS access is the first thing we ask about for a reason.
+Do you have the credentials, or does a former colleague, or a client?
+It sounds trivial, until you're staring at a login screen at 23:00 and nobody knows the password.

 Keep the old environment around a while.